 Caring for people

-Assistant Professor of Nursing Sandy Blair has a heart for ministering to patients
+Associate Professor of Nursing Sandy Blair has a heart for ministering to patients

 “I’ve always loved being able to help people and to feel like I’m doing